-As usual, the well-posedness of the Cauchy problem will guarantee the existence of {\it Green operators} for the Dirac operator.
-In globally hyperbolic spin manifold with empty boundary, those operators play a role in the quantization of linear field theory: Indeed they fully characterize the space of solutions of the Dirac equation \cite{DHP,dimock}, they implement the canonical anticommutation relations typical of any fermionic quantum field theory \cite{BG,BD,simo3}, and their difference, dubbed the casual propagator or Pauli-Jordan commutator, can be used to construct quantum states \cite{FK,simo1,simo2}.
+As usual, the well-posedness of the Cauchy problem will guarantee the existence of \textit{Green operators} for the Dirac operator.
+In globally hyperbolic spin manifolds with empty boundary, these operators play a fundamental role in the quantization of linear field theory~\cite{DHP,dimock}.
+In loc. cit., the quantization of a free field theory is interpreted as a two-step procedure: The first consists of the assignment to a physical system of a $^*$-algebra of observables which encodes structural properties such as causality, dynamics and the canonical anticommutation relations.
+The second step calls for the identification of an algebraic state, which is a positive, linear and normalized functional on the algebra of observables.
+This quantization scheme goes under the name of \emph{algebraic quantum field theory} and it is especially well-suited for formulating quantum theories for Green-hyperbolic operators also on manifold -- see e.g.~\cite{aqft2,gerard} for textbook, to~\cite{BG,BD,FK} for recent reviews, and~\cite{simo5,simo4,DHP,simo6,simo3,simo1,simo2} for some applications.

 \begin{remark}The Cauchy problem~\eqref{CauchyDir} is still well-posed in a larger class of initial data.
 But then some compatibility condition for $f$ and $h$ on $\partial\Sigma_0$ is needed---see Remark~\ref{star}.
 In the subclass of stationary spacetimes considered in \cite{FR1}, as mentioned above, this compatibility condition reduces to the one therein.
 Without these compatibility conditions the solution would still exist but the singularities contained in a neighborhood of $\partial\Sigma_0$ would propagate with time along lightlike geodesics.
 In case, they hit again the boundary some boundary phenomena as reflection will occur.
 For future work it is of course interesting to obtain an explicit method to construct the corresponding Green operators and to obtain more information on how singularities behave when hitting the boundary. \end{remark}